 There’s nothing like a good boogie to keep kids occupied and wear them out in time for bed.
-Lots of dance schools and professional dancers, like Strictly’s Oti Mabuse, are doing live Instagram classes for all ages during lockdown, too.
+Lots of dance schools and professional dancers have some great videos on YouTube.

 YouTube has plenty of play-along kid's fitness classes, all for free.
-You could also get your little ones involved in P.E with Joe Wickes every morning at 9am – grown-ups can join in too, if you like.
+Grown-ups can join in too if you like!

 You don’t even have to have a tent to do this one – why not task your little ones with creating a pillow fort using blankets or cardboard boxes?